-It took me some time to understand that those things that I felt like I’m “supposed to do” for being a good mom are not necessarily what my son needs or what I’m capable of offering.
+It took me some time to understand that those things I felt like I’m “supposed to do” for being a good mom are not necessarily what my kids need or what I’m capable of offering.

-Also, what others define as a good mother is not necessarily compatible with my character and abilities.
+Also, what others define as a good mother is not necessarily compatible with my personality and abilities.
 And this is perfectly okay!

 Why setting mom goals can change your life

 Being a mom can easily become overwhelming.
 You face new challenges, you have to manage a busy schedule, and you have a lot going on in your life every single day.

 It’s easy to get caught up in the everyday struggles and forget to take a step back and focus on building that happy life you dream of.